memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/delete.md

 ## Data set Queries

 We encourage you to try out the examples by yourself.
-Just run the following queries to get the data set we have been exploring in our examples.
+You can get our data set locally by executing the following query block.

 ```openCypher
 MATCH (n) DETACH DELETE n;